aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-charts/_index.md

 ### How to Align Chart Label

 If you want to set a text alignment for multi-line labels, you can simply achieve this by setting the value of ChartAxis.setTickLabelAlignment() property.
-The following code example shows how to tick label alignment.
+The following code example demonstrates how to tick label alignment.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-charts-WorkingWithChartAxis-TickMultiLineLabelAlignment.java" >}}